LT-IntroToAI-SY2526/assignment2-per3-AshleyQ17/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
-What was difficult for me while completing the math function was that
+What was difficult for me while completing the math function was that when you would complete a step you would need to do the next one and sometimes when you would complete a step it would make some of the asserts not work right, all of the steps relied on each other for all of the asserts to work which I think was hard.

 2. Explain how you could use the match function for extracting information from a movie database.
-You could use the math function for extracting information from a movie database by
+You could use the math function for extracting information from a movie database because the math functions check if the pattern matches the source, you can extract infromation from a movie database using this because the math function can check if the information about the movie matches what's in the database.